twesleyb/SwipProteomics/README.md

 ### BACKGROUND
 #### The WASH complex member SWIP: an intellectual disability gene
 __Ropers _et al.___ [1] identified a non-synonymous mutation in the __WASHC4__ gene of
 humans with intellectual impairment.
-This mutation causes a __P1019R__ amino acid substitution in SWIP a Strumpellin and WASH Interacting Protein and component of the WASH complex.
+This mutation causes a __P1019R__ amino acid substitution in SWIP, a __S__ trumpellin and WASH Interacting Protein and component of the WASH complex.
 Below is a model of SWIP's predicted 3D structure with the position of the P1019R amino acid substitution highlighted in red.

 <p align="center">